This Video explains with the help of 3D animation how your hips and pelvis functions and explains the triggers that cause you pain and discomfort.

 A little further around the back of the pelvis we have a muscle called the Piriformis or ‘the double devil’ because not only can it present as considerable muscle pain of its own, but it can also trap the sciatic nerve.
 When this muscle throws a spasm it is very painful to turn over in bed and getting in and out of low cars can be very difficult.

 This muscle goes from the hip bone to the front of the sacrum deep under the buttock muscle and traverses the sacroiliac joint where the sacrum joins the pelvis.
 When this muscle is tight it jams up the sacroiliac joint and you get a pain pattern from your sacrum, across to your hip and down the outside of your leg.

 If it is really tight, then due to its proximity to the sciatic nerve, it can cause sciatic type pain which goes down the back of the thigh, typically only to the knee but possibly into the calf as well.
 It’s very noticeable when you press your fingers into your buttocks and it is very sore.

 Activities like carrying a child on the same hip all the time will increase the likelihood of muscle strain.
-Tennis and squash can aggravate these muscles as there is a lot of sideways shuffle and also in golf where there is a tendency to come over the leading leg.
-The right stretches are excellent for releasing the tension in these muscles.
+Tennis and squash can aggravate these muscles as there is a lot of sideways shuffle and also in golf, where there is a tendency to come over the leading leg.
+The correct stretches are excellent for releasing the tension in these muscles.
 Take note and recognize what activities might be creating and perpetuating your particular situation and alter how you do things.
 Get your body to work with you and not against you.
 An understanding of good posture will be of great help too.